 - develop lighter versions of this model for adoption in more restricted circumstances

-- take you through the steps of designing a TBLT syllabus, from needs analysis to task design and sequencing
+- take course designers through the steps of designing a TBLT syllabus, from needs analysis to task design and sequencing

-- present a robust model for implementing and evaluating TBLT in the classroom
+- present a robust model to teachers for implementing and evaluating TBLT in the classroom

-You can begin the course now by working through Session 1, Why TBLT, which is our free taster.
+You can begin the course now by working through Session 1, Why TBLT.
 This will also give you a feel for the course structure.
-If you then sign up for the course, sessions (see the Course page for the full list) will run week-to-week from March 1st, 2019.
-Each session (from session 2 onwards) will include:
+Most sessions (from Session 2 onwards, starting on November 11 2019) will include:

 - Carefully selected background reading